 They are noisy companion birds but also very popular due to their bright yellow plumage.
 They typically live 20 to 30 years.

 This medium-sized, beautifully feathered parrot has 3 subspecies that are commonly kept as pets and all of which can live for over 20 to 30 years.
-The male and female of these species are very different from each other.
+The males and females of these species are very different from each other.

 The Red Fan Parrot, these parrots come with a set of striking head feathers that they can glue on to display their emotions.
 They live for 25 to 30 years.